arnoo/git-deliver/README.md

 Scripts for stages rollback-pre-symlink and rollback-post-symlink have access to:

-    $LAST_STAGE_REACHED       the last stage the delivery reached before rollback had to be called
-    $LAST_STAGE               what stage the delivery was in before rollback was initiated.
-This allows the hooks to know what needs to be undone to perform the rollback
+    $LAST_STAGE_REACHED       The last stage the delivery reached before rollback had to be called.
+This allows the rollback stage scripts to know what needs to be undone to perform the rollback.
+Empty if delivery stopped before stage "pre-delivery".
-    $FAILED_HOOK              name of the hook that failed, triggering the rollback.
-Empty if the rollback was caused by human intervention (CTRL+C ...
-TODO)
+    $FAILED_SCRIPT              Name of the stage script that failed, triggering the rollback.
+Empty if the rollback was caused by an error in the standard Git-deliver process.
-    $FAILED_HOOK_EXIT_STATUS  exit status of the hook that failed, triggering the rollback
+    $FAILED_SCRIPT_EXIT_STATUS  Exit status of the stage script that failed, triggering the rollback.
+0 if the rollback was caused by a SIGINT (CTRL+C).

 Stage scripts can use the `run_remote` bash function to run commands on the remote through SSH (as the SSH user setup for the remote in Git). `run_remote` also works for "local" remotes, the command will then be run as the user running git-deliver.